 Play up your home's Arts-and-Crafts aesthetic with these signature exterior details.

-The front porch roofs of Craftsman-style homes are often supported by tapered square columns, as seen here.
-Stone along the base of the porch and lanterns flanking the front door add interest to the facade.
+The front-porch roofs of Craftsman-style homes are often supported by tapered square columns, as seen here.
+Brick along the base of the porch and an overhead lantern add interest to the facade.

-Many Craftsman-style houses, such as the one seen here, have stone foundations, porch posts, and conspicuous chimneys.
+Many Craftsman-style homes, such as the one seen here, have stone foundations, porch posts, and conspicuous chimneys.
 Referencing Arts and Crafts styling, an exterior makeover rebuilt the porch columns and stone bases.
 Cedar clapboard siding and shingles add appeal.

 Arts and Crafts detailing gives this home character.
 Decorative brackets and exposed rafter tails lend architectural interest to the craftsman-style home, as do square columns with brick bases that extend to the ground level.
 In keeping with the style, a wooden bench and flower boxes on the steps add curb appeal.

 This Craftsman bungalow's broad proportions, deep eaves, and exposed brackets are typical of Arts and Crafts construction.
-Roofs are either single- or double-pitched.
+Roofs are either single- or double-pitched on craftsman-style homes.

-Many Craftsman-style houses feature a single upstairs dormer, and the windows may be arranged in groups.
-The low-pitched roof often forms a protective front porch -- usually open but sometimes screened, as seen here.
+Many Craftsman-style homes feature a single upstairs dormer, and the windows may be arranged in groups.
+The low-pitched roof often forms a protective front porch -- usually open but sometimes screened, as seen on this craftsman-style home.